 In the United States, research shows over 50 percent of high-achieving, low-income students do not apply to any selective colleges or universities despite their qualifications, and only six percent of the students at top colleges and universities are low-income.
 These students have limited resources to navigate the complex college application process as schools serving predominately low-income high school students have, on average, 1,000 students for every college counselor.
 But when these students apply to top colleges and universities, they are accepted and graduate at the same rate as their wealthier peers.

 Admittance to top tier colleges has a lifelong impact

 Students who attend top tier schools have earnings roughly 25 percent higher than those who attend less selective colleges.
 Bloomberg Philanthropies’ college access and success initiatives, CollegePoint and the American Talent Initiative, aim to directly help students apply to, enroll in and graduate from top institutions by providing support and guidance.

-- Support and lead the American Talent Initiative (ATI), a coalition of top colleges and universities committed to expanding access and opportunity for talented low- and moderate-income students.
+The American Talent Initiative (ATI) is a coalition of top colleges and universities committed to expanding access and opportunity for talented low- and moderate-income students.
 By 2025, ATI aims to attract, enroll, and graduate an additional 50,000 lower-income students at the 270 colleges and universities that consistently graduate at least 70 percent of their students in six years.
-For a list of current ATI colleges please visit: https://americantalentinitiative.org/who-we-are/
+Learn more from ATI: Who We Are

-- Produce research on the impact of these interventions to effect change in higher education policies and practices by Professor Ben Castleman of the University of Virginia and Professor Eric Bettinger of Stanford University and enable Bloomberg Philanthropies to share successful strategies with school systems, counselors, other nonprofit organizations and education leaders across the country.
+Both of these initiatives aim to produce research on the impact of these interventions to effect change in higher education policies and practices and share successful strategies with school systems, counselors, other nonprofit organizations and education leaders across the country.